Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 Installed DW1820a (wifi and bluetooth working normally) Updated CPUFriend and created a new CPU Friend data provider kexts with low battery consumption in mind With wifi and bluetooth power consumption is much higher, I am working on it.
-As always crete your own S/N, SmUUID and Custom UUID
+As always create your own S/N, SmUUID and Custom UUID

 # Next milestones:
 1. Update kexts and drivers (DONE)